This is the future.

 At the same time, this art shows us that all the images we ourselves generate for social media are shaping our own distorted reality.

 “We are embedded in media, and used by media; it’s not external to us,” Steyerl has said.

-The AGO is not only exhibiting Steyerl’s remarkable and relevant artwork, but it is also making its own connections during the run of show: lectures, workshops, artist and curator’s talks and more are part of the programming that supports the exhibit.
+The AGO is not only exhibiting Steyerl’s remarkable and relevant artwork, but the Gallery is also making its own connections during the run of show: lectures, workshops, artist and curator talks and much more are all part of the programming that supports the exhibition.